paritytech/substrate-api-sidecar/README.md

 ℹ Run `git push --follow-tags origin master && npm publish` to publish
 ```

 To publish the new package, just follow the instructions: `git push --follow-tags origin master && npm publish.`
-You must have access to the @substrate organization on npm to be able to publish.
+You must have access to the @substrate organization on npm to publish.